TileDB-Inc/TileDB/README.md

 # The Universal Storage Engine

 TileDB is a powerful engine for storing and accessing **dense and sparse multi-dimensional arrays**, which can help you model any complex data efficiently.
 It is an embeddable C++ library that works on Linux, macOS, and Windows.
-It is open-sourced under the permissive MIT License, maineloped and maintained by [TileDB, Inc](https://tiledb.com/).
+It is open-sourced under the permissive MIT License, developed and maintained by [TileDB, Inc](https://tiledb.com/).
 To distinguish this project from other TileDB offerings, we often refer to it as *TileDB Embedded*.

 TileDB includes the following features: